avantik-ME/Coursera_Capstone/README.md

 # Coursera_Capstone
 This is a capstone project for coursera applied data science class.

+The main script is 'capstone_project.py' in the scripts subdirectory.